talentdmrripley/jekyll-netlify-bp/_posts/2019-08-10-static-sites-and-continuous-improvement.md

 At work, our current site [metergroup.com](https://www.metergroup.com) is built on Wordpress.
 We have a front end developer working on it, plus team members like myself adding content.
 Our next site is a radical departure from Wordpress.
 It's going to be a static site.

 This site, [half-lifed.com](https://www.half-lifed.com), is the work of learning Jekyll, a static site tool.
 It's a bit confusing so far, but that's because I'm learning a new method.
 But, it's like we've come full circle in a way.
 Every page intentioned.
 Every image purposed.
 Static sites are generated quickly from tools like Jekyll, and a myriad of other solutions.
 However, the work resembles the work of old where pages are rolled out one at a time.

+Here's to learning new things.